wez/wezterm/docs/install/linux.markdown

 ## Linuxbrew Tap

-If you are a [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux) users, you can install wezterm from our tap:
+If you are a [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux) user, you can install wezterm from our tap:

 ```bash